Parallelized Cubic Spline Interpolation

 t_new = np.linspace(t[0], t[-1], 1000)

-# notice the new shape is (ninterps, length) just like the inital input to the spline
+# Notice the output has the same shape as the inital input to the spline.

 ind = amp.special_index_map[(2, 2, 0)]